Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 ##### Client authentication and Public clients
 In Use Cases that involve Native and User-Agent based Clients, strong Client authentication is generally not possible.
 Whereas it may be possible for individual Clients to implement a decent means of Client authentication (e.g. by using the Web Crypto API in User-Agent based Clients), the Server cannot make any assumptions about the confidentiality of credentials exchanged with such Clients.

-When dealing with Use Cases involving Native and User-Agent based Clients, the policies and standards described in [Section 4.4](#security-for-webbrowser-api-clients) SHOULD be followed, as well as best practices [[OAuth2.Browser-Based-Apps]] and [[RFC8252]], which are defined for use with OAuth but may be applicable for API communication in general.
+When dealing with Use Cases involving Native and User-Agent based Clients, the policies and standards described in [Section HTTP level security](https://geonovum.github.io/KP-APIs/API-strategie-extensies/#http-level-security) SHOULD be followed, as well as best practices [[OAuth2.Browser-Based-Apps]] and [[RFC8252]], which are defined for use with OAuth but may be applicable for API communication in general.

 ##### Other Authentication Methods
 A API Server (Resource Server) or Authorization Server MAY support any suitable authentication scheme matching their security requirements.
 When using other authentication methods, the authorization server MUST define a mapping between the client identifier (registration record) and authentication scheme.